DarkenMo/rexstrol-bot/README.md

 # rexstrol-bot
 this bot is a bot i made and i want to share the code on here.

+## this is also one of my open source projects so feel free to use it however you like

 ### the commands are:

 ## fun: